ArenKDesai/Aren-s-Notes/Survey of Botany/What are Plants?.md

 4. are photosynthetic (or from photosynthetic anscestors)
 5. are adapted to ways of life on land

-Plants are known as embryophytes since they
+Plants are known as embryophytes since they possess embryos.

 ### Flowering Plants
 Angiosperms are flowering plants.
 Think stems, leaves, roots, flowers, fruits, buds, etc. Flowering plants gradually produce something that falls or gets picked off.
 Buds are the growing points, where branches, fruits, flowers, etc. grow from.